-For existing Housing New Zealand tenants, there will be no change to the tenancies or the services received, but there will be increased expectations on Kāinga Ora―Homes and Communities to be a fair and reasonable landlord.
+For former Housing New Zealand tenants, there is no change to tenancies, or the services received.
+There are, however, increased expectations on Kāinga Ora to be a fair and reasonable landlord.

-Kāinga Ora―Homes and Communities will have development powers
+Kāinga Ora and its partners will have better access to a toolbox of development powers

 - shortened planning and consenting processes

 - building and changing infrastructure

 - reconfiguring reserves.

 In February 2017, the previous Government issued a discussion document on urban development authorities.
 Consultation closed in May 2017 with 350 submissions received.
 This feedback informed the decisions made by Cabinet on Kāinga Ora and the Urban Development Bill.
 This includes the decision to establish Kāinga Ora with the dual responsibilities of being a public landlord and an urban development authority.
 This was to consolidate the capability that already existed in New Zealand.

 When the Urban Development Bill is introduced to Parliament later this year, there will be opportunities for the public to make submissions on the Bill when it reaches select committee.
 When the Bill is passed, the public will be able to submit on proposed SDPs before they are approved.
 In the meantime, Kāinga Ora will operate under the existing planning framework, for all its urban development projects.

 The Ministry of Housing and Urban Development has released all Cabinet papers about Kāinga Ora.
 In these documents you can find out more about the advice and decision-making processes behind the creation of Kāinga Ora.

 For more information on Kāinga Ora or the Urban Development Bill please email your enquiry to email@example.com